naistangz/Technical_Training/docs/Week3_Python /OOP.md

 ---

 ### Encapsulation
-- Concept of encapsulation is to keep together the implementation (code) and the data it manipulates (variables).
+- The implementation and state of each object are privately held inside a defined boundayr or class
+- Other objects do not have access to it
+- Method of data hiding, provides greater security
 - Python does not have the private keyword, unlike some other object oriented languages.
 - In python, we can **restrict** access to methods and variables.
 This prevents data from being modified (encapsulation).
 - In python, we denote private attributes using underscore `_` or dunder (double underscore) `__` as the prefix.